aiven/aiven-docs/docs/products/flink/howto/manage-credentials-jars.md

 ```

 :::note
-The JSON structure provided here is specific to Aiven services and may differ from
+The JSON structure provided in the code snippet is specific to Aiven services and
-standard Apache Kafka configuration formats.
+may differ from standard Apache Kafka configuration formats.
 :::

 **Java application example:**